tkent198/SW_riemann_problem/README.md

 ## Generating the figures in Kent (2013)
 ### Figure 1
 Similarity solution x/t of the dam-break Riemann problem for the shallow water equations with initial data: hl = 2; hr = 1; ul = ur = 0.
-Between the left and right initial states emerges a constant star state; in this case hl > h* > hr corresponding to a `left rarefaction wave- right shock' (LW-RS) Riemann solution.
+Between the left and right initial states emerges a constant star state h*; in this case hl > h* > hr corresponding to a `left rarefaction wave - right shock' (LW-RS) Riemann solution.

 ![Dam break similarity](figs/LWRSdambreak.png)